 Not far up river, the Bankside Power Station houses the Tate Modern museum and just beyond it is the National Theater (complete with the popular, but completely out of place skateboard park).

-As our unscripted London walking tour came to a close at the London Eye ferris wheel, we realized we’d just blazed through nearly three hours on our Thames walk and covered hundreds of years of the city’s history.
+As our unscripted London walking tour came to a close at the London Eye ferris wheel, we realized we’d just blazed through nearly three hours on our Thames River walk and covered hundreds of years of the city’s history.
 This was my first real trip to London, and our guide Emily did a wonderful job orienting us to this city…and its important river.

 A London Walking Tour of the South Bank of the Thames